Liouville quantum gravity and the Brownian map II: geodesics and continuity of the embedding: Introduction

 \begin{corollary} \begin{enumerate}[(i)] \item Suppose that $\CD = (\D,h)$ is a unit boundary length $\sqrt{8/3}$-LQG disk.
-Then the law of $(\D, \oqdist,\mu_h)$ is the same as that of the unit boundary length Brownian disk.
-Moreover, the identity map from $(\D,d)$ to $(\D,\oqdist)$ is almost surely H\"older continuous in both directions where $d$ denotes the Euclidean metric on $\D$. \item Suppose that $\CC = (\C,h,0,\infty)$ is a $\sqrt{8/3}$-quantum cone.
-Then the law of $(\C, \oqdist,\mu_h)$ is the same as that of the Brownian plane.
-Moreover, the identity map from $(\C,d)$ to $(\C,\oqdist)$ is almost surely locally H\"older continuous (i.e., H\"older continuous on compact sets) in both directions where $d$ denotes the Euclidean metric on $\C$. \end{enumerate} In both cases, $\oqdist$ is almost surely determined by the underlying quantum surface. \end{corollary}
+Then the law of the metric measure space $(\D, \oqdist,\mu_h)$ is the same as that of the unit boundary length Brownian disk.
+Moreover, the identity map from $(\D,d)$ to $(\D,\oqdist)$ is a.s.\ locally H\"older continuous (i.e., H\"older continuous on compact sets) in both directions where $d$ denotes the Euclidean metric on $\D$.
+Moreover, the identity map extends to a homeomorphism of $\ol{\D}$. \item Suppose that $\CC = (\C,h,0,\infty)$ is a $\sqrt{8/3}$-quantum cone.
+Then the law of the metric measure space $(\C, \oqdist,\mu_h)$ is the same as that of the Brownian plane.
+Moreover, the identity map from $(\C,d)$ to $(\C,\oqdist)$ is a.s.\ locally H\"older continuous in both directions where $d$ denotes the Euclidean metric on $\C$. \end{enumerate} In both cases, $\oqdist$ is a.s.\ determined by the underlying quantum surface. \end{corollary}

+We emphasize that in Part~\eqref{it::disk_equivalence} of Corollary~\ref{cor::disk_plane_equivalences}, we have not proved that the identity map from $(\D,d)$ to $(\D, \oqdist)$ extends to be a bi-H\"older continuous homeomorphism from $(\ol{\D},d)$ to $(\ol{\D},\oqdist)$.
+Rather, the statement is that the identity map is H\"older continuous on compact subsets of $\D$ and is a homeomorphism from $(\ol{\D},d)$ to $(\ol{\D},\oqdist)$.